xmtp/xmtp-ios/README.md

 ### Send messages

-To be able to send a message, the recipient must have already started a client at least once and consequently advertised their key bundle on the network.
+To be able to send a message, the recipient must have already created a client at least once and consequently advertised their key bundle on the network.
 Messages are addressed using account addresses.
 The message payload must be a plain string.

 **Note: Other types of content are currently not supported.**